- 1 Spermatogenesis

 The cytoplasmic bridges break down and the spermatids are released into the lumen of the seminiferous tubule – a process called spermiation.
 The spermatids undergo spermiogenesis (remodelling and differentiation into mature spermatozoa) as they travel along the seminiferous tubules until they reach the epididymis.

 From the seminiferous tubule, cells will travel to the rete testis.
 This acts to “concentrate” the sperm by removing excess fluid.
 Then, cells move to the epididymis where the sperm is stored and undergoes the final stages of maturation.

 Spermatogenesis takes approximately 70 days, therefore in order for sperm production to be continuous and not intermittent, multiple spermatogenic processes are occurring simultaneously within the same seminiferous tubule, with new groups of spermatogonia arising every 16 days (spermatogenic cycle).
 Each of these populations of spermatogenic cells will be at different stages of spermatogenesis.

-Note that once sperm leave the male body and enter the female reproductive tract, the conditions there cause the sperm to undergo capacitation, which is the removal of cholesterol and glycoproteins from the head of the sperm cell to allow it to bind to the zona pellucida of the egg cell.
+Note that once sperm leave the male body and enter the female reproductive tract, the conditions cause the sperm to undergo capacitation.
+This is the removal of cholesterol and glycoproteins from the head of the sperm cell to allow it to bind to the zona pellucida of the egg cell.

 During childhood, further atresia (cell death) occurs, leaving ~40,000 eggs at puberty.

 Once puberty begins, a number of primary oocytes (15-20) begin to mature each month, although only one of these reaches full maturation to become an oocyte.

 The primary oocytes undergo 3 stages: